 Okay, but can I have a sample edit?

 No problem.
-For line and copy-editing, I charge £30 for a sample edit of 500 words.
-This will provide you with a feel for the kinds of edits I might make on your manuscript and will help you decide if I’m the right editor for you.
+If I think we’re going to be a good match for each other, I’ll happily provide a free 500-word sample edit for line and copy-editing.
+This will give you a feel for the kinds of edits I might make on your manuscript and will help you decide if I’m the right editor for you.
 For my other services, it’s impossible to give samples, so I recommend simply reading the information on this site carefully and getting in touch if you have any specific questions.

 So, which service floats your boat?